Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Abstract

 \section{Abstract}

-Decompilers are important tools for reverse engineers that help them analyze software at a higher level of abstraction than assembly.
+Decompilers are important tools for reverse engineers that help them analyze software at a higher level of abstraction than assembly code.
 Unfortunately, because compilation is lossy, deterministic decompilers produce code that is missing many of the details that make source code readable in the first place, like variable names and types.
 Neural decompilers, on the other hand, offer the ability to statistically fill in these details.
-Existing work in neural decompilation, however, suffers from substantial drawbacks that limits its ability to handle real code: it is unable to handle user-defined composite types, which are essential to fully specifying many functions' semantics, or require test cases.
-In this work, we introduce a new training process to finetune any LLM into a neural decompiler capable of generating the appropriate user-defined types alongside the decompilation.
-We introduce a new dataset, \realtype, that includes substantially more complicated and realistic types than existing neural decompilation benchmarks.
-Motivated by the intuition that different parts of data structures can be operated upon by different parts of the program, we show that interprocedural context can help improve neural decompilers' ability to handle user-defined types.
-We show that our training process yields state-of-the-art results in neural decompilation.
-We also publicly release the \idioms series of finetuned neural decompilation models in support of open science.
-In summary, we identify the need for joint code and type prediction, show that it is a hard problem, and take the first steps towards solving it.
+Existing work in neural decompilation, however, suffers from substantial limitations that preclude its use on real code, such as the inability to define composite types, which is essential to fully specify function semantics.
+In this work, we introduce a new dataset, \realtype, that includes substantially more complicated and realistic types than existing neural decompilation benchmarks, and \idioms, a new neural decompilation approach to finetune any LLM into a neural decompiler capable of generating the appropriate user-defined type definitions alongside the decompiled code.
+We show that our approach yields state-of-the-art results in neural decompilation.
+On the most challenging existing benchmark---\exebench---our model achieves 54.4\% accuracy vs.\ 46.3\% for LLM4Decompile and 37.5\% for Nova; on \realtype, our model performs at least 95\% better.